 Evansville.
 Historic Southern Indiana, a heritage-based program out of the University of Southern Indiana, will examine the city’s history and work with cross-disciplinary groups to revitalize center city neighborhoods.

 Hamilton County.
-The Hamilton County Convention and Visitors Bureau seeks to lead a meaningful cross-county conversation about how Hamilton County’s heritage can be preserved and presented for the future.
+Hamilton County Tourism, Inc. seeks to lead a meaningful cross-county conversation about how Hamilton County’s heritage can be preserved and presented for the future.

 La Porte.
 The La Porte Historic Preservation Commission will use this opportunity to discuss best practices for historic towns to revitalize in the 21st century.